Machine Learning

 Unsupervised learning

 The system is trained on unlabeled data and tries to find similarities, differences, patterns, and structure in data by itself.
-The system will then classify the samples in the data set according to its own categories.
+The system will then classify the samples in other data sets according to the categories inferred from the training data.

 Example: customer segmentation in marketing.